PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 ### [BitSerializer](../README.md) / Convert

-String conversion submodule of **BitSerializer** library.
+Type conversion submodule of **BitSerializer** library.
 Basically, it is just convenient wrapper around STD, but with some interesting features:

-- Supports modern STD types - `string_view`, `u16string` and `u32string`.
+- Supports modern STD types - `string_view`, `u16string` and `u32string`
-- Supports conversion `chrono::time_point` and `chrono::duration` to/from ISO8601 strings.
+- Supports conversion `chrono::time_point` and `chrono::duration` to/from ISO8601 strings
-- Supports UTF transcoding between all STD string types.
+- Supports UTF transcoding between all STD string types
-- Converts any fundamental types to any STD string types and vice versa.
+- Conversion any fundamental type to any STD string types and vice versa
+- Conversion any fundamental type to any other fundamental type with overflow checking
-- Converts enum types via declaring names map.
+- Conversion enum types via declaring names map
-- Allows to overload conversion functions for custom types.
+- Allows to overload conversion functions for custom types
-- Simple API - only two main functions `Convert::To<>()` and `Convert::TryTo<>()`.
+- Simple API - only two main functions `Convert::To<>()` and `Convert::TryTo<>()`

 ### Conversion fundamental types
 The library provides several public functions for convert types: